Jeff-M-Hsu/jhsu-components/README.md

 # Jeffrey Hsu's React Component Library

-Work in progress to learn about Styled Components, publishing on npm, Storybook, component design, and getting deeper into React.
+Work in progress to learn about Styled Components, publishing on npm, Storybook, and to hone my component design skills.
+You can check out a live demo [here](https://jhsu-components.jeffmhsu.now.sh/) and change component styles with all the different props available under the Knobs tab.

 **Current Elements**